|

 and the dreaming Frog's recited pulses,

-erotic with midnight and unseen growth
+erotic with midnight

 and the whole world